 For example, you could use System objects in a system that reads data from a file, filters that data and then writes the filtered output to another file.
 Typically, a specified amount of data is passed to the filter in each loop iteration.
 The file reader object uses a state to keep track of where in the file to begin the next data read.
 Likewise, the file writer object keeps tracks of where it last wrote data to the output file so that data is not overwritten.
-The filter object maintains its own internal states to assure that the filtering is performed correctly.
+The filter object maintains its own internal states to ensure that the filtering is performed correctly.
 This diagram represents a single loop of the system.

 Many System objects support: